scd4j/gradle-plugins/README.md

 In short, SCD4J is an automation platform for configuring and installing your Web IT infrastructure.
 With just one command you can install clusters and deploy applications.
 Note that SCD4J is not another option for Puppet or Chef.
 It is, actually, a SIMPLER option than those tools.

-To know more about SCD4J or get more details about how to create a new project take a look at:
+To understand more about SCD4J or get more details about how to create a new project, take a look at:

 * [Home](https://github.com/scd4j/gradle-plugins/wiki)
     * Gives you the introduction and advantages of using this tool over the existing ones